St. Mary Magdalene’s Church Day: A Living Tradition

 Those visiting the region have a rare opportunity to experience a traditional church Patrocinium with the Feast of St Mary Magdalene and to share in the subsequent village celebrations.
 The afternoon programme is organised by the active ‘Luitascher’ clubs and associations who will be tempting visitors with sweet and savoury delights.

 When the Egerland formation of the Leutasch band plays after the move into the festival square, everyone will already be gathered.
-From 2 pm the famous “Seehof Musik” from Herrsching am Ammersee will be doing the honours at this year’s Feast of St Mary Magdalene and the dance floor will not stay empty…
+And the dance floor will not stay empty…

 No Shortage of Specialities

-In addition to all the culinary delights, seven of the local clubs have their own specialities on offer: the football club with a special ‘goal wall’ competition; the sharpshooters with their shooting gallery; and the “Luitascher Tuifl” will be organising a skills course that everyone is looking forward to.
-The young farmers and the Landjugend regional youth organisation are looking after the children’s programme and the bar and disco in the evening.
+In addition to all the culinary delights, the local clubs have their own specialities on offer: the sharpshooters with their shooting gallery, the football club Leutasch, the ski club Leutasch and the Volunteer Fire Brigade Leutasch are also present.
+The young farmers and the Landjugend regional youth organisation are looking after the bar and disco in the evening.
 The celebrations will be going on until midnight!

 The culinary delights range from festival ‘Krapfen’ through grilled meats to the almost legendary “Musischnitzel” that is simply a part of the Feast of St Mary Magdalene…

 St. Mary Magdalene’s Church Day (programme & information)

 - Leutasch Football Club